uvdesk/uvdesk.github.io/README.md

 # UVdesk documentation

-Welcome!
-This site contains the latest UVdesk documentation for users and developers.
+Welcome, this site contains the latest UVdesk documentation for users and developers.

 # Contributors
 Our goal is to provide the UVdesk community with comprehensive and quality technical documentation.